itk-dev/os2forms_selvbetjening/web/themes/custom/os2forms_selvbetjening_theme/README.md

 ## PDF templates

-To override PDF templates sent via Digital Post, we have added `os2forms-attachment--webform-submission.html.twig` and `os2forms-selvbetjening-maestro-notification-pdf-html.html.twig` to overwrite os2forms attachment and maestro notification (pdf) html respectively.
+Two templates, `os2forms-attachment--webform-submission.html.twig` and `os2forms-selvbetjening-maestro-notification-pdf-html.html.twig`, are used to render os2forms attachment and maestro notification (pdf) html, respectively (the templates are used to render PDF files sent as Digital post).

 The maestro notification pdf template should be configured on `admin/config/system/os2forms_forloeb` as